Krrish (franchise): Koi... Mil Gaya (2003)

-Scientist Sanjay Mehra (Rakesh Roshan) creates a computer program from which he calls for extraterrestrial life.
+Scientist Doctor Sanjay Mehra (Rakesh Roshan) creates a computer program from which he calls for extraterrestrial life.
 When he believes he has finally gotten a response, the scientific community mocks him.
 While driving home, an alien spacecraft appears overhead.
 Sanjay veers off the road and dies, but his pregnant wife Sonia (Rekha) survives and gives birth to their son Rohit (Hrithik Roshan), who is developmentally disabled as a result of the crash.

 An older Rohit befriends a young woman named Nisha (Preity Zinta) and they find Sanjay's computer and summon the aliens by accident.
 The visiting aliens leave in haste, leaving one behind by accident.
 Rohit, Nisha and Rohit's friends find and befriend the alien, naming him Jadoo ("Magic") and discover his psychokinesis abilities.
 Jadoo discovers that Rohit is mentally abnormal and uses his powers to enhance the boy's mind.
 Rohit finds himself accepted by most of his peers.
 A bully, Raj, and his friends attempt to embarrass Rohit multiple times, only to be beaten in fights as well as in sport since Rohit's physical strength and agility are increased along with his mental abilities to the peak of human potential.

 Eventually, the government gets suspicious of Rohit and suspects him of hiding Jadoo.
 A group of policemen manages to knock Rohit out and capture Jadoo, preparing to take him to America for testing.
 However, Rohit wakes up and summons the aliens to return for Jadoo.
 Using his enhanced abilities, Rohit arrives in time to rescue Jadoo and manages to send him in his species spaceship.
 As he leaves, Jadoo takes Rohit's powers and Rohit is mentally disabled again.
 However, this saves him from prosecution by the government and after everything dies down, Jadoo silently returns Rohit's new abilities permanently.
 Rohit and Nisha lead a happy life together from then on.